This generation of immigrants to Baltimore City will continue to find a haven in the Catholic Church.

 “No one should be a victim because they’re afraid of calling police,” said Pugh, who backed the initiative at a town hall in June.

-With the support of the Archdiocese of Baltimore and Catholic Charities of Baltimore, through the Esperanza Center, residents will be able to obtain a non-government-issued ID that shows their photo and home address.
+With the backing of the Archdiocese of Baltimore and logistical support from Catholic Charities of Baltimore, which will print the cards, residents will be able to obtain a non-government-issued ID that shows their photo and home address.

 “The full weight of the Archdiocese of Baltimore is behind this effort,” Archbishop Lori said.